Skip to main content

 1. All hunters must possess a valid license, and permit if applicable, for the species and hunt type in which they will participate, and must be able to produce the license upon request by a conservation officer.

-2. All big-game and turkey hunters must possess a game-hunting license.
+2. All big-game, upland-game, migratory game bird and turkey hunters must possess a Game-Hunting License or Game-Hunting & Fishing License.

-4. All hunters and anglers on any Forest Service or Bureau of Land Management lands must possess a habitat stamp.
-See exceptions on page 10.
+4. All hunters and anglers on any Forest Service or Bureau of Land Management lands must possess a Habitat Stamp.

-7. All hunters on private lands must possess written permission from the landowner.
-(See definition and exceptions on page 26).
+7. All hunters and trappers on private lands must possess written permission from the landowner.

 Hunter Responsibility